Introduction.

 ErrorTrap "Report_Orders"

-When the ErrorTrap() function completes working with a module it displays the list of procedures found in that Module.
+When the ErrorTrap() function completes working with a module, it displays the list of procedures found in that Module.
 Sample run image is given below:

-If you run the ErrorTrap() Program on a Form/Report that doesn’t have a VBA Module (or its Has Module Property value is set to No) then a Subscript out of Range message is displayed and the program will be aborted.
+If you run the ErrorTrap() Program on a Form/Report that doesn’t have a VBA Module (or its Has Module Property value is set to No), then a Subscript out of Range message is displayed, and the program will be aborted.

-Saving the code in Library Database
+Saving the code in the Library Database

 It is better if you save this Program in your Library Database and link the Library Database to your Project.
 Visit the Link: Command Button Animation for details on how to use a database as a Library Database with your own Custom Functions.

 I tried to take the ErrorTrap() Function one step further to scan through the entire database Modules and insert error trap routines in all of them, saving each module immediately after changes.
-But, Access2007 keeps crashing every time, and finally, I discarded the idea.
+But Access 2007 keeps crashing every time, and finally, I discarded the idea.
 Besides, the above function gives the user more control to review the module subjected to this function for any kind of side effects.

 I did the test runs on this function several times and found it ok, but field testing may be required in different environments to detect logical errors.
 If you find any such errors, please give me feedback through the comment section of this page.
 Review each module immediately after running this function for accuracy and use it at your own risk.